bendqh1/drupal/language/alias/language_directory_aliases_for_nonexistent_nodes.md

 /example-node-alias_3
 ```

-My problem is not caused by mere query strings; were it only query strings, the user would have been redirected to the alias without them).<br>
-Rather, my problem is caused by language directories in URLs.

-Totally disabling language detection and then flushing all caches didn't help and also, installing the Redirect module also didn't help.
+Totally disablingt *language detection* and then flushing all caches didn't help.

+Merely installing and enabling the [Redirect](https://www.drupal.org/project/redirect) module didn't help and anyway I don't want to create manual redirects for each non-existant node.

 How to solve that problem?
+Short answer.